 The Master of Science in Applied Genomics is a professional science master’s program designed to take advantage of the rapidly advancing area in genomics and train students for employment in the biotechnology, pharmaceutical, diagnostic, government, and academic sectors.
 This is achieved by combining coursework with advanced laboratory training and internships.

 Requirements: At least 33 credits of course work, an internship and passing an exit examination.
 Credits are selected from an approved menu of courses as follows: 18 credits in conceptual course options, eight credits in practical coursework (laboratory or research experience) and seven credits in professional master’s cohort courses (communication skills, Frontiers seminars, business practices, internship).
-Students are also required to complete GRAD 5900; MCB 5490; and two credits of MCB 5491.
-Courses are periodically modified to reflect new offerings or changing scientific emphasis.
 In special circumstances the Advisory Committee may waive some of these requirements.

 Note: Only six credits total of 3000 and 4000 level courses may be applied to the graduate degree.